-As you can see in the table, the Nitrilon Seawave is a little longer, quite a lot wider but less spacious inside.
+As you can see in this table, the Nitrilon Seawave is a little longer, quite a lot wider but less spacious inside.
 It claims a much greater payload, has space for up to 2.5 paddlers as well as fitting an optional fully removable deck and a fixed skeg with a rudder kit available.
 The K40 is made from a stiffer ‘PVC-urethane alloy’ fabric, has a zip-up/roll-back deck, a rudder and a single seat.
 The twin side-beam hull explains its slimness as well as the greater internal width.
 Both these IKs weigh around 17kg.

 A great way to improve the K40 would be to fit something like Grabner plastic pedals pivoting on a rigid bar (below left).
 Or even a pivoting footrest tube (middle) as show here.
 The actual pivoting- and rudder-lifting mechanism at the back looks like a standard sea kayak arrangement with a rudder pin.
-We both agreed the K40’s generic hardshell rudder blade is too small for this boat when the seas get lumpy or the winds exceed F4.
-A longer blade is needed, but that creates more drag.
-Better just to accept an IK limitations and not go out in those conditions, as I found once, though I’ve just remembered the skeg-steering idea a visitor suggested to me last year: pivoting the half inserted Gumotex skeg using cords (left) to fix an angle against a steady wind.
+We both agreed the K40’s generic hardshell rudder blade is too small or short for this boat when the seas get lumpy or the winds exceed F4.
+Maybe better to accept an IK’s limitations and not go out in those conditions, as I found once, though I’ve just remembered the hand-skeg-steering idea a visitor suggested to me: pivoting the half inserted Gumotex skeg using cords (right) to fix an angle against a steady wind.

 Especially when loaded, my Seawave’s fixed skeg can be a bit of a pain at the shore.
-I don’t like the idea of the heavy IK pressing on the skeg unless it can gradually sink into the sand on an ebb.
-At other times I needed to find a rock, use my Pelicase or lean on the K40.
+I don’t like the idea of the heavy IK pressing on the skeg so look for a rock, use my Pelicase or lean on the K40.
 But that’s all a small price to pay for the benefits the skeg brings at sea.

 The Incept was also much more roomy thanks to the slim side tubes.
-That makes the thigh straps more important and I actually missed the packraft-like jammed-in feeling between my Gumotex’s fat side tubes.
-The seat didn’t feel as comfy and secure as the packraft/SoT set up on my Seawave and all-in-all, I felt a bit out of sorts in the Incept which helped me realise how well my Seawave is suited to my sort of paddling.
-About time – it’s taken a few IKs to get there.
+That makes the thigh straps more important, and I actually missed the packraft-like jammed-in feeling between my Gumotex’s fat side tubes.
+The seat didn’t feel as comfy and secure as the packraft/SoT set up on my Seawave, and all-in-all I felt a bit out of sorts in the Incept which helped me realise how well my Seawave is suited to my sort of paddling.
+About time; it’s taken a few IKs to get there.